Subscriptions

 Most marketplaces don't need listing caps - a flat monthly plan with unlimited listings is the standard SaaS shape.
 But for some marketplaces (premium rentals, real estate, vehicles), capping listing creation by tier is the right move.

-When you create a Quota-based plan, the seller gets a fixed token allowance each billing period.
+When you create a Quota-based plan, the seller gets a fixed token allowance.
 Listings consume tokens by the per-listing-type cost you configure (default 1 token per listing).
-When a seller's allowance is empty, they're blocked from creating more listings until next renewal or until they upgrade plan.
+Two settings shape how the quota behaves:

 Token costs per listing type are configured directly in the Subscriptions tab, in the “Token cost per listing type” section.
 For example, you might set a standard listing as 1 token and an accommodation listing as 3 tokens.